quicwg/base-drafts/draft-ietf-quic-http.md

 # Error Handling {#errors}

-QUIC allows the application to abruptly terminate individual streams or the entire connection when an error is encountered.
+QUIC allows the application to abruptly terminate (reset) individual streams or the entire connection when an error is encountered.
 These are referred to as "stream errors" or "connection errors" and are described in more detail in [QUIC-TRANSPORT].